ANovokmet/svelte-gantt/README.md

 `svelte-gantt` no longer requires `moment`.
 You can still use it as `MomentSvelteGanttDateAdapter`.
 All parameters that were previously moment objects became numbers (milliseconds since UNIX epoch).

-ALL date parameters should be UNIX timestamps (JavaScript `Date` and `moment` objects will work in most of the cases).
+ALL date parameters should be UNIX timestamps (JavaScript `Date` and `moment` objects will still work in most of the cases).

 Date parameters can stay moment or JavaScript Date objects because they will be transformed to UNIX timestamps.